gilaniasher/kaggle-house-regression-challenge/README.md

 # Kaggle House Regression Challenge
 This is the "Pandas Express" submission for the **Kaggle House Prices: Advanced Regression Techniques Challenge** as part of the BMGT438A data science class.
+Note that the code in this repository relies on data provided by Kaggle which has been removed from the repository's history.
+Please visit Kaggle to see this dataset.

 ## Final Video Presentation
 Final presentation including analysis can be viewed here: